“I’m a cookie monster”

-First off, keep in mind that slips, those times when you “rebel” against healthy new habits, are a normal part of lifestyle change.
+First off, keep in mind that slips, those times when you just break free of healthy eating, are a normal part of lifestyle change.
 More than 99% of people who are shedding pounds and becoming more physically active have slips.

-Slips don’t necessarily hurt your progress.
-Even the biggest Oreo cookie binge is not the end of the world.
+“But keep in mind that slips don’t necessarily hurt your progress.
+Even the biggest cookie binge is not the end of the world.
 What really hurts your progress is how you react to slips.
-Are you wallowing in Oreos – day after day?
-Or are you back on your feet again, dusting off the cookie crumbs, and heading in a healthy direction?
+Are you wallowing in chocolate cookies day after day?
+Or are you back on your feet again, dusting off the cookie crumbs, and heading in a healthy direction?”

-1. Answer negative thoughts with positive ones.
+Answer negative thoughts with positive ones.

-2. Next, ask yourself: What happened?
+Next, ask yourself: What happened?

 People tend to slip for different reasons.
 Which of the following might be the Achilles heel behind your cookie binge?

 Social occasions – holidays, birthdays, vacations.

 You’re happy, you’re feeling good, and your family mantra at celebrations has always been, “Oh, to heck with the diet.
 Have some fun.”

 You’re home alone, fiddling around online or watching T.V.
 On the screen flashes a big juicy cheeseburger, and you find yourself wandering into the kitchen, snooping around for a little snack.